coleman2246/Out-of-Stock-Reminder/README.md

 - [urlibs](https://pypi.org/project/urllib3/)
 - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)
 #### Selenium
-Due to Amazon not playing nicely, if you wish to check Amazon store pages you are going to be required to setup selenium geckodriver which can be found [here](https://github.com/mozilla/geckodriver/releases).
+Due to Amazon not playing nicely, you are going to be required to setup the selenium geckodriver which can be found [here](https://github.com/mozilla/geckodriver/releases).